-The results of the displacement of the Berle-Means vision of how companies ought to be governed with Friedman and Jensen’s shareholder value ideology has produced a range of negative consequences for US business and society.
-The adoption by US business leaders of shareholder value ideology resulted in a wave of ruthless downsizing of the type pioneered by GE’s Jack Welch, the development of a short-termist approach to corporate decision-making, reduced spending on corporate R&D, and, growing economic inequality both within firms and the wider society.
+The results of the displacement of the Berle-Means vision of how companies ought to be governed with Friedman and Jensen’s shareholder value ideology has produced a range of negative consequences for U.S. business and society.
+The adoption by U.S. business leaders of shareholder value ideology resulted in a wave of ruthless downsizing of the type pioneered by GE’s Jack Welch, the development of a short-termist approach to corporate decision-making, reduced spending on corporate R&D, and, growing economic inequality both within firms and the wider society.

 Conclusion

 We interpret The Modern Corporation and Private Property as an attempt by the authors to introduce to the business world the ethos of disinterested public service that characterizes the officer corps of the United States military.
 In effect, Berle and Means were calling on top managers to selflessly disregard their pecuniary interests and those of shareholders so that they could serve a wider range of stakeholders, including workers, consumers, and, crucially, the nation-state.
 Berle and Means outlined a vision of corporate governance in which business executives behaved like the army officers who risk life and limb not for profit but to serve the national interest.
 Our paper has suggested the Berle and Means’s vision of corporate executives who altruistically serve the national interest was informed by the example of military officers who patriotically serve the national interest in return for modest salaries.
-We would therefore suggest that the managerialist/stakeholder philosophy of Berle and Means can be associated with the militarization of US society, a process that accelerated during the First World War and which had a profound impact on both of the book’s authors.
+We would therefore suggest that the managerialist/stakeholder philosophy of Berle and Means can be associated with the militarization of U.S. society, a process that accelerated during the First World War and which had a profound impact on both of the book’s authors.

-The Modern Corporation and Private Property played an important role in debates about the social purposes of US corporations during and after the New Deal.
-As other authors have noted, the public service ethos that Berle and Means promoted in the book was dominant in US business culture until about 1980, when a new generation of business leaders and intellectuals resurrected the idea that the sole purpose of a corporation is to maximize shareholder value.
-By the 1990s, shareholder value ideology was hegemonic in US business culture and it has a significant impact on business decision-making.
+The Modern Corporation and Private Property played an important role in debates about the social purposes of U.S. corporations during and after the New Deal.
+As other authors have noted, the public service ethos that Berle and Means promoted in the book was dominant in U.S. business culture until about 1980, when a new generation of business leaders and intellectuals resurrected the idea that the sole purpose of a corporation is to maximize shareholder value.
+By the 1990s, shareholder value ideology was hegemonic in U.S. business culture, and it has a significant impact on business decision-making.

-A single book, no matter how eloquent and thoroughly researched, cannot shift the business culture of an entire nation.
-The research of Cheffins suggests that the ideas of Berle and Means had such a great influence of US business because they were congruent with the ethos of public service that was inculcated in US business leaders of the so-called Greatest Generation during the Second World War.
-Cheffins’s insight raises the counterfactual question of whether the ideas of Berle and Means would have resonated with so many US business leaders of the Greatest Generation had the US not experienced mass mobilization, and the associated political and culture transformations, after 1941.
+However, a single book, no matter how eloquent and thoroughly researched, cannot shift the business culture of an entire nation.
+The research of Cheffins suggests that the ideas of Berle and Means had such a great influence of U.S. business because they were congruent with the ethos of public service that was inculcated in U.S. business leaders of the so-called Greatest Generation during the Second World War.
+Cheffins’s insight raises the counterfactual question of whether the ideas of Berle and Means would have resonated with so many U.S. business leaders of the Greatest Generation had the U.S. not experienced mass mobilization, and the associated political and culture transformations, after 1941.